rsyamil/latent-space-inversion-lsi/README.md

 ![m_pert](/readme/test_m_pert_demo.png)

 The ensemble of relevant inversion solutions is fed to the operator **G** (i.e. **D=G(M)**) to validate if the solutions can sufficiently reproduce the observed **d**.
-In the figures below, gray points/lines represent the entire testing dataset and the orange lines represent the simulated **D** from the ensemble, where significant reduction in uncertainty is obtained.
+In the figure below, gray points/lines represent the entire testing dataset and the orange points/lines represent the simulated **D** from the ensemble, where a significant reduction in uncertainty is obtained.

 ![d_pert](/readme/test_d_pert_demo.png)